 On some platforms, you will need to disable the console getty(8) to use xdm.
 This is not needed on amd64, i386 or macppc.# rcctl enable xdm

 The startx(1) command looks for a .xinitrc file in the user's home directory.
 This is usually a shell script, which can start as many programs as desired.
 Generally, most of the programs run by this script should run in the background, though the last one (typically the window manager) should run in the foreground.
 When it exits, the script will exit, and X will be shut down.

 In the simplest case, this can be as little as just the name of the window manager you wish to invoke:

 Or you can get a little more fancy:cwm

-When xdm(1) starts, it runs the /etc/X11/xdm/Xsession, which will check to see if the user has a .xsession file in their home directory.
-So, if you wish to change your default window manager, simply invoke it (and maybe other things) in .xsession.
-Again, any programs you want started with X (for example, maybe three xterms) can be placed here, but all should be backgrounded except for your window manager, as again, when that exits, your X session will be ended.
-In this case, xdm(1) will restart X and bring you back to a login screen.
+If a user's home directory does not have a .xinitrc file, the system's /etc/X11/xinit/xinitrc file is used.
+When xdm(1) starts, it runs /etc/X11/xdm/Xsession, which will check to see if the user has a .xsession configuration file in their home directory.
+If you wish to change your default window manager, simply invoke it in .xsession.
+Any programs you want started with X can be placed here, but all should be backgrounded except for your window manager again.